MinecraftschurliMods/Bibliocraft-Legacy/README.md

 }
 ```

 And that's it!
-Now, if you boot up your game, you will notice that Bibliocraft will have blocks in your wood type's
-variant, however they will not have models, textures or any other data.
+Now, if you boot up your game, you will notice that Bibliocraft will have blocks in your wood type's variant, however they will not have models, textures or any other data.
 For that, we need to set up datagen.
-And this
-is where things become a little tricky.
+And this is where things become a little tricky.

 Due to how Minecraft's datagen works, it is not possible to have multiple data providers write to the same file.
-This
-means that we have to capture the language provider and the two tags providers and pass them to our providers directly,
-due to how Bibliocraft's datagen is structured internally.
+This means that we have to capture the language provider and the two tags providers and pass them to our providers directly, due to how Bibliocraft's datagen is structured internally.

 With language providers, this works without issues.
-However, Mojang programmed the tags providers to auto-clear before
-running their `#addTags` method.
+However, Mojang programmed the tags providers to auto-clear before running their `#addTags` method.
 This is bad for us because it means we will lose tag entries.

-As a workaround, the Bibliocraft API provides you with the `NonClearingBlockTagsProvider` and
-`NonClearingItemTagsProvider` classes.
-These classes are modified to not clear the existing values before generating,
-and can be used as a replacement for `BlockTagsProvider`/`ItemTagsProvider` in your tag datagen classes.
+As a workaround, the Bibliocraft API provides you with the `NonClearingBlockTagsProvider` and `NonClearingItemTagsProvider` classes.
+These classes are modified to not clear the existing values before generating, and can be used as a drop-in replacement for `BlockTagsProvider`/`ItemTagsProvider` in your tag datagen classes.

 Tying it all together, a Bibliocraft-enabled datagen would look something like this: